jasil002/Video-Game-Recommendation-System-/README.md

+Video Game Recommendation System

 I've developed a personalized Video Game Recommendation System using using difflib and cosine_similarity likely involves comparing game descriptions or other textual features to provide recommendations.

  Here's an overview of the approach: